Russ Harvey Consulting - Computer and Internet Services

 Managing "Open" Parties

-Some folks want to have events that where others can invite participants.
+Some folks want to have events where others can invite participants.

 Be cautions when setting up public events to avoid security problems during your event and in the future.